Vegan White Bean Chili Recipe

 Step 5.
 Use a potato masher or immersion blender and mash or pulse 3-4 times to create texture and thicken the chili.

 Step 6.
-Fold in the corn and cilantro and remove from heat.
+Stir in the corn and fresh cilantro and remove from pot from the heat.

 Step 7.
-Finish with fresh lime juice, lime zest and fresh cracked black pepper.
+Finish by stirring in the fresh lime juice, lime zest and fresh cracked black pepper.

 Slow Cooker Instructions